Every professional displayed on Counselling Directory has been independently

 Initial consultation: I offer an initial 10-20 minute phone consultation which will help us both decide if therapy with myself is right for you.
 There will be no charge for this.

 Session fees: £50 per 50-minute session

-Payment: An invoice will be sent for the first session, to be paid 48 hours in advance via BACS transfer in order to secure the booking.
+Payment: The session fee to be paid 48 hours in advance via BACS transfer in order to secure the booking.
 Subsequent sessions may be paid for by cash or bank transfer following prior agreement.

 Cancellations: Cancellation of an appointment with less than 48 hours notice or failure to show for the appointment will incur the full fee.